 - Want to meet aggression with force?
 Bring a stick to a knife fight instead.

-Geoffrey Tumlin makes all of these counterintuitive suggestions—and more—in his new book Stop Talking, Start Communicating.
+Geoffrey Tumlin makes all of these counterintuitive suggestions—and more—in his new book Stop Talking, Start Communicating: Counterintuitive Secrets to Success in Business and in Life.
 Suggestions like this pull me in and force my brain into arguments with my assumptions.
 Studying great communicators is something I have done my whole life because I’m always interested in better ways to connect, to understand, and to listen.
 Geoffrey’s book doesn’t disappoint.
 It’s filled with practical advice to improve our communication in the digital age.

 Geoffrey Tumlin is a communication expert and an organizational consultant.
 He’s the founder and CEO of Mouthpeace Consulting, a communication consulting firm, and the president of On-Demand Leadership, an organizational development company.
 He’s a West Point graduate who also holds a PhD in communication from the University of Texas at Austin.

-Geoff, your book is packed with advice from beginning to end.
+Geoff, your book Stop Talking, Start Communicating: Counterintuitive Secrets to Success in Business and in Life is packed with advice from beginning to end.
 As you point out, good communication = good relationships = good life, so improving our communication helps us in all aspects of our lives.
 How has communication in the digital age challenged us and changed the game?